Fast Bellman algorithm for real Monge-Ampere equation: Bellman's principle

-\begin{proof} By standard regularity theory for elliptic PDEs, $u \in C^{2,\alpha}$, so by Theorem~\ref{thm:bellman}, $\MA(u) \le f$.
-Hence, by the comparison principle for the real Monge--Ampère operator (see for example~\cite[Theorem~3.21]{Le}), it follows that $u \ge u_{\text{MA}}$. \end{proof}

-Unfortunately, it seems like there are no known effective characterizations of when the solution to Equation ~\eqref{eq:linear_eq} is convex, even in the case when $B \equiv I$, i.e. for Poisson's equation.
-Our numerical experiments suggest that our proposed algorithm produces a decreasing sequence of approximants converging to the solution of~\eqref{eq:MA}, at least once one of the approximants is convex.
-So far, we have not been able to prove this.
+Unfortunately, it seems like there are no known effective characterizations of when the solution to Equation~\eqref{eq:linear_eq} is convex, even in the case when $B \equiv I$, i.e. for Poisson's equation.
+Under suitable technical conditions and the assumption that our method produces a sequence of strictly convex approximants, we can show convergence, see Theorem~\ref{thm:convergence}.

 We should point out that there is no proof of convergence for most methods that have been proposed for the Monge--Ampère equation.
-In particular, this is the case for the ones we compare our method to in Section~\ref{sec:examples}.
-Notable exceptions are the direct discretization of the Alexandrov construction proposed in~\cite{Oliker} which was shown to converge.
-Wide stencil finite difference discretizations~\cite{Oberman} are also known to converge (to a viscocity solution).
+In particular, this is the case for the M1 method we compare our method to in Section~\ref{sec:examples}.
+The convergence (under suitable conditions) of method M2, also discussed in Section~\ref{sec:examples}, has been recently proved in~\cite[Theorem 4.1]{Chen}, at least in the case when the boundary data is equal to zero.
+Notable methods with a proof of convergence are the direct discretization of the Aleksandrov construction proposed in~\cite{Oliker} and the wide stencil finite difference discretizations~\cite{Oberman} which are also known to converge (to a viscosity solution).